UniqueNetwork/unique_docs/docs/reference/chain/extrinsics.md

 **Description**

-This method creates a concrete instance the NFT collection which was created using the [CreateCollectionEx](#createCollectionEx) method.
+This method creates an item in the NFT collection and assigns it to the specified owner.

 **Declaration**